GeorgeLychock/Project-Management-Dashboard---MS2/README.md

     -   FIX: Added whatColorScheme() and a selector scheme to capture the current color scheme setting and apply it to any added buttons
 -   When reentering the site or refreshing the browser the scenario class is not being added to the project panel heads on the dashboard in dark mode.
     -   FIX: Added whatColorScheme() and a selector scheme to capture the current color scheme setting and apply it to any added panels
+-   Hover Cog Hint in Nav displays a "Click Me!" next to the icon in the nav text
+    -   FIX: Adjusted selectors so the Click Me! tip onlt displays next to cogs in the Library and Dashboard.

 <a name="DPLY"></a>
 ## Deployment